-Nature and Purpose of Organization The National Farmed Animal Health and Welfare Council ("Council"), located in Grand Bend, Ontario, was federally incorporated without share capital on May 20, 2011.
+Nature and Purpose of Organization

+The National Farmed Animal Health and Welfare Council ("Council"), was federally incorporated without share capital on May 20, 2011.
 The Council's objective is to establish a harmonized and integrated approach to the management of animal health and welfare in Canada.
 The Council acts as an advisory group to provide scientific, strategic and policy advice and recommendations on animal health and welfare matters to the public and private sectors.